 Ruth and I watched a very moving movie last night at our local art house.
 “The Serengeti Rules” is a beautifully produced story of the discovery of a very important feature of ecosystems.
 Seen through the eyes, mouth, and work of six ecologically oriented scientists, the film focuses on the role of “keystone species” as the glue that sustains the integrity of ecosystems.
 The film is the work of Sean B. Carroll, himself a biological scientist.
-For those that cannot find the film, he has written a book with the same title that tells the story.
+For anyone who cannot find the film, he has written a book with the same title that tells the story.

 Classic models of ecosystems were largely built on a hierarchical model with ascending trophic levels, beginning at the bottom with plant species that rely on solar energy and produce their own food through photosynthesis.
 Moving toward the top level are, first, herbivores that consume stuff from level 1; then, carnivores that eat the herbivores; and, finally, bigger carnivores (sometimes called predators) that eat the lesser ones.